BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

 ```
 ![Particle size](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/sentinel2landsat.jpg?raw=true)
 It's important to note that when performing such replacements, you'll need to ensure that the Landsat 8 data is properly aligned and resampled to match the resolution and spatial characteristics of the Sentinel-2 imagery.
-This is achieved by using the georeferencing information from the original Sentinel 2 imagery.
+This is achieved by using the georeferencing information from the original Sentinel-2 imagery.

 Next, we try the approach again on the same location with different timestamps to demonstrate the reproducibility of the technique.
 Below are the results.
 ![Particle size](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/example2.png?raw=true)